 Even Year (Z-A) Odd Year (A-Z) (revised due to COVID 19).

-New drivers and new monitors employed on the current school year, will be placed at the end of the list according to the number of abcences and according to their seniority date.
+New drivers and new monitors employed after the first day of in-service – Driver/monitor full contract, will be placed on a different list according to the number of absences and according to their seniority date.

 Other Classified Employees